-Leblanc L225SE Serenade Grenadilla Wood Silver Plated Key B-flat Clarinet (Alternate Eb Key)
+Leblanc L225SE Serenade Grenadilla Wood Silver Plated Key B-Flat Clarinet with E-Flat Lever

-Write a Review (Leblanc L225SE Serenade Grenadilla Wood Silver Plated Key B-flat Clarinet (Alternate Eb Key))
+Write a Review (Leblanc L225SE Serenade Grenadilla Wood Silver Plated Key B-Flat Clarinet with E-Flat Lever)

 The Leblanc Serenade is the result of combining Leblanc’s rich history of instrument manufacturing, dating back to 1750, with the most modern, cutting edge technology available.
 Featuring eye catching unstained Grenadilla wood, which is aged for a minimum of ten years, precision engineered key-work and, most importantly, a beautiful rich sound, the Leblanc Serenade is the perfect instrument for every aspiring Clarinetist.
 Best of all, every single part of the Serenade is made in the USA.